rahmanidashti/BiasSyntheticData/README.md

         - average_relevance = df.groupby('qid')['score'].mean().reset_index(name='average_score')
     - Based on real qrels (QDR)
     - Based on synthetic qrels (QDS)
+    - There is only one concern regarding query difficulty that we need to check.
+The way that we considered a query difficult may not be accurate, so we can check this if we can find a better way.
 - __Query Words (QW)__: Number of words in query
 - __DL__: Average documents length for each query based on the qrels
 - __isGPT4__ indicating if a query is generated using GPT-4 model -> updated to